Difference Between Curry Powder VS Garam Masala With Images

 But many people do, due to lack of a suitable alternative or they simply may be unaware of the subtle yet big difference between the two.

-You may have come across recipes where they use both Curry powder and Garam Masala powder?
+You may have come across recipes where they use both curry powder and garam masala powder.

 The point to remember when using these two together is that you need to use them in moderation.

-So, my advise to you is NOT to use them as substitutes.
-If, however you are stuck for better options then there is no reason why you should not.
+So, my advice to you is NOT to use them as substitutes for the other.

 Both these spices are readily available in most large supermarkets these days.
-Although you may find Curry powder to be the more popular of the two when it comes to shelf stocking.
+Although you may find curry powder to be the more popular of the two when it comes to shelf stocking.